Distance Learning Event Planning

 - 10-15 minutes for Q&A

-- Educational calls are 30 or 45 minutes in duration and are held as free conference calls open to members of a specific Task Force, Council, Practice Group (associated Affinity Group).
+- Educational calls are held as free conference calls open to members of a specific Task Force, Council, Practice Group (associated Affinity Group).

 - Educational calls are held at 11:00 AM, 12:00 PM or 3:00 PM Eastern Time, Monday-Friday.

 - Educational Calls are not eligible for CLE credit.
-If a PowerPoint slide deck is needed, the presentation will be available for download prior to the call.
-The audio recording and the slide deck will be available to the designated Practice Groups, Task Force or Council members.
+The agenda, best practice guide or informational sheet will be available for download prior to the educational call.
+The audio recording and resources related to the educational call will be available to the designated Practice Groups, Task Force or Council members.

 AHLA 101 Courses